 - 1 ½ cups green apple diced & peeled

 - 2 tbsp granulated sugar

 - ½ cup powdered sugar

 - ¼ tsp vanilla extract

-- Preheat oven to 350 degrees F. Line a bread pan with parchment paper or spray with non-stick cooking spray.
+- Preheat oven to 350° F. Line a bread pan with parchment paper or spray with non-stick baking spray.

 - Chop apples into small square pieces, set aside.

 - In a large mixing bowl, cream the butter and sugar together.
 Add in eggs, milk, and vanilla extract and stir well to incorporate.